Managing University Data

 Departmental and or research units looking to provision systems to begin business operations will have a good working idea of what costs and or savings are involved, and budget accordingly.

 Data Handling Requirements in the Institutional Data Access Policy

 This document describes the minimum requirements for protecting systems based on the type of data they hold.

-describe the various administrative roles campus staff assume to manage and protect their data through out its various life-cycles.
+The Security Policy describes the administrative roles campus staff assume to manage and protect their data through out its various life-cycles.

-Whilst not exhaustive, if your role with the university involves working with restricted (Level III) data, download and printout if necessary, the following reference tables that cover storing and transferring restricted data.
+Whilst not exhaustive, if your role with the university involves working with restricted data, bookmark and reference the information below to guide decisions when thinking of storing and transferring restricted data.